mVeerasingam/digital-rain-project/docs/pages/project_design.md

 # Researching and Prototyping:

 Before diving into the C++ implementation, I researched existing approaches to digital rain simulations.
-While I found various GitHub repositories and YouTube tutorials, many lacked clear explanations of the underlying logic.
-To bridge this gap, I first prototyped the effect using Python, which allowed for rapid iteration and a deeper understanding of how cascading characters should behave.
+While I found various GitHub repositories and YouTube tutorials in C++.
+However with this I found that I was focusing too much on the specifics of the language rather than the underlying logic.
+To address this, I decided to create a simple prototype in Python.
+The language's clear and readable syntax provided an ideal starting point for understanding the core mechanics of the simulation.

-A major reference for my prototype was this YouTube tutorial: [Digital Rain in Python](https://www.youtube.com/watch?v=eq-DoIjW4yI).

-I followed a long with this tutorial in python, letting it be the reference for how I would adopt it to C++.
+A key reference for my prototype was this YouTube tutorial:: [Digital Rain in Python](https://www.youtube.com/watch?v=eq-DoIjW4yI).
+I followed along with the tutorial in Python, using it as a guide to adapt the logic for the C++ implementation.

 # Design Approach: